alexuflexu/to-do-list-app/README.md

-# to-do-list-app
+# To-Do List App

-The to-do-list-app includes the following features:

-- The user can add a new item to a list of items.
-- The user can cross out an item from the list of items.
-- The user can delete an item from the list of items.
-- The user can change the order of items in the list of items.
+The To-Do List App allows users to manage their tasks efficiently.
+It includes features such as adding new items, crossing out completed items, deleting items, and changing the order of items through drag-and-drop functionality.

-# Technologies Used
+## Technologies Used
 - HTML5
 - CSS3
 - JavaScript
 - jQuery

+## Dependencies
+- jQuery

+## How to Clone
+To clone the repository, run: `git clone <repository-url>`

+## Installation
+1. Navigate to the folder: `cd <repository-folder>`
+2. Open `index.html` in your preferred web browser.

+## Launch
+Open `index.html` and interact with the app.